controlplane-com/github-actions-example-cli/README.md

 # Control Plane - GitHub Actions Example Using the CLI

-This example demonstrates building and deploying an app to Control Plane using the CLI (cpln) as part of a CI/CD pipeline.
+This example demonstrates building and deploying an app to Control Plane using the CLI (cpln) as part of a GitHub Action.

 The sample is a Node.js app that displays the environment variables and start-up arguments.